vishwanathaiah2004/food-explorer/README.md

-# 🍽️ Food Product Explorer
+# 🍽️ Food Product Explorer.

 ### 📌 Overview

 ## Food Product Explorer is a responsive React application that allows users to explore food products using the OpenFoodFacts API.